Client Portal for New & Established Clients

 - Releasing the suffering

 - Full Life clinicians who utilize brainspotting must be licensed and complete extensive training.
-They include Jimmy Tunstall and Angel Joel.
+They include Jimmy Tunstall, Angel Joel and Lauren Byrd.

 - Somatic experiencing is a trauma-specific therapy that honors the ways that memories of unfortunate or traumatic experiences can be stored in the body and therefore need to be released from the body in order for the individual to truly heal and move on.
 When children (especially pre-verbal children) experience trauma, they may not have developed language at all or may not have known the words to use to describe their traumatic experiences to a trusted adult.
 The emotions associated with the trauma may linger for a lifetime and may often be manifested by physiological pain, discomfort or illness.